dzianis-dashkevich/vhs-next/README.md

 > ⚠️ **Note**
 >
 > HLS WeVTT is not encapsulated in fmp4 and timestamp sync is implemented via X-TIMESTAMP-MAP
+>
+> > If content has in-manifest subtitles and in-segment subtitles (cea-608/708) - all will be emitted to the user.

 |        | URLS                                                                                |
 |--------|-------------------------------------------------------------------------------------|